OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 ## General note about signature

 Prebid SSO Data format is designed to let the user audit how his preference got to their current state.
-Therefore, Prebid SSO relies on the signatures of the data and the communication to enforce security.
+Therefore, PAF relies on the signatures of the data and the communication to enforce security.
 The Elliptic Curve Digital Signature Algorithm (ECDSA) is used for this purpose.
 All the signatures described in this documentation are generated using NIST P-256 coupled with